 Dr. Veninga is the advisor for St. Edward’s chapter of Theta Alpha Kappa, the National Honors Society for Religious Studies and Theology.
-Her research and teaching interests include Søren Kierkegaard and existentialism, Scandinavian religion and politics, Islam and the West, and feminist and queer theologies.
-The author of Secularism, Theology and Islam: The Danish Social Imaginary and the Cartoon Crisis of 2005-2006 (2014), she is currently researching the intersections of theology and trauma studies with a focus on the 2011 tragedy in Norway perpetrated by Anders Behring Breivik.
+Her research and teaching interests include Søren Kierkegaard and existentialism, Scandinavian religion and politics, Islam and the West, trauma and collective memory, and feminist and queer theologies.
+The author of Secularism, Theology and Islam: The Danish Social Imaginary and the Cartoon Crisis of 2005-2006 (2014), she is currently researching the intersections of theology and trauma studies by focusing on several case studies, including the 2011 tragedy in Norway perpetrated by Anders Behring Breivik and ongoing conflict in Palestine and Israel.
 Dr. Veninga also works with ecumenical and interfaith programs sponsored by St. Edward’s Campus Ministry.

 Associate Professor of Religious and Theological Studies, 2017-present

 Assistant Professor of Religious and Theological Studies, 2011-2017

 Instructor of Religious and Theological Studies, 2010-2011

 - Ph.D., Systematic and Philosophical Theology, Graduate Theological Union, Berkeley, California, 2011